mnot/I-D/rfc5988bis/draft.md

 the indicated resource.

-The "media" parameter, when present, is used to indicate intended destination medium or media for style information (see {{W3C.CR-html5-20140731}}, Section 6.13).
-Note that this may be updated by
+The "media" parameter, when present, is used to indicate intended destination medium or media for style information (see {{W3C.REC-html5-20141028}}, Section 4.2.4).
-{{W3C.CR-css3-mediaqueries-20090915}}).
 Its value MUST be quoted if it contains a semicolon (";") or comma (","), and there MUST NOT be more than one "media" parameter in a link-value.

 The "title" parameter, when present, is used to label the destination of a link such that it can be used as a human-readable identifier (e.g., a menu entry) in the language indicated by the